holazz/down-git/README.md

 > Use `down-git --help` for more information

-You can also use it in a module：
+You can also use it programmatically：

 ``` ts
 import { download } from 'down-git'